A-Goel-Studios/.github/profile/README.md

 1. [AkulAI](https://github.com/Akul-AI)
 2. [Hello World Games](https://github.com/Hello-World-Games)

 This is where we post code that is commonly used between our organizations so we can avoid rewriting important code every time.
-It's also the place where we manage our other organizations.
+It's also the place where we manage our other organizations, and put any standalone apps which don't really need their own organization.